joomengine/jcb-documentation/052-Automated-database-updates-in-Joomla-during-development-of-a-component.md

 JCB automatically increments the component version with every compile that includes database changes.
 Inside JCB:

-* Open your component’s **Updates** area.
+* Open your component's **Updates** area.
-* You’ll see versioned entries with corresponding SQL changes.
+* You'll see versioned entries with corresponding SQL changes.
 * Update the **update server URL** manually, as it cannot be dynamically determined.

-This URL is referenced in the component’s **update server XML** file, ensuring Joomla can fetch updates properly.
+This URL is referenced in the component's **update server XML** file, ensuring Joomla can fetch updates properly.

 ---